OrvilleChomer/electronjs-experiments/README.md

 Some experiments will be trying basic stuff... but a little differently than I've seen... mainly practicing again to come up with sample code that I can possibly find useful in my own projects.

+I am doing my development on a Mac.
+The editor I am using is VS Code.

 You might find some of the content here over-obvious...
 Wellll... *Captain Obvious Strikes Again!*

 #### Setting up an Electron Environment: